How do you get more backlinks in 2022?

 I recommend testing many different templates for the second email until you hit a sweet spot.

-Just make sure you’re giving something of value when you’re asking for a link.
+Just make sure you’re giving something valuable when asking for a link.

 3. Relationship Accelerator Technique